 - Last for 1.5-2 hours

-- Groups of four to eight people (courses kept small to ensure a hands-on experience for everyone)
+- Groups of up to eight people (courses kept small to ensure a hands-on experience for everyone)

 - Include a lunch or dinner at the end for you to enjoy all of your hard work!